amirkarimi/xcala/README.md

 * Other helpers

 ###Models (xcala.play.models)###
-Models used in other part of the Xcala.
+Models used in other part of Xcala.

 ###Utils###
 Other useful utilities.